 It is proposed to set the number of directors at five.
-This requires the approval of the shareholders of the Company by an ordinary resolution, which approval will be sought at the Meeting.
+This requires the approval of the shareholders of the Company by an ordinary resolution.
+Accordingly, at the Meeting the shareholders will be asked to consider, and if deemed advisable, to pass the following resolution: